 Whether it’s signing up for a White House tour, catching a Broadway show, shopping endlessly, visiting the National Aquarium, or a host of other experiences, you’ve got options.
 Tons of them.

 And, if you’re a foodie like me, those regional destinations become even more amazing, especially when THE foodie mecca is a mere three-and-a-half hour drive away and your sister happens to live there.

-When Josie and Shawn first moved to Brooklyn, they lived on 4th Street in Park Slope, which was a stop or two (if memory serves) from one of the Brooklyniest neighborhoods: Williamsburg.
-They’ve since moved to an apartment another stop or two away in Prospect Park, and I make it up to visit at least twice a year — if not more often.
+When my sister and her husband first moved to Brooklyn, they lived on 4th Street in Park Slope, which was a stop or two (if memory serves) from one of the Brooklyniest neighborhoods: Williamsburg.
+They’ve since moved to an apartment another stop or two away in Prospect Park, and I make it up to visit at least twice a year—if not more often.

 So, we keep a running bucket list of food stops, whether it’s a fancier restaurant, a little hole in the wall, a great place for cocktails, or a food truck.
 Places get checked off, and others get added on throughout the year, safely preserved in my Bullet Journal.

 My next visit to Brooklyn is coming up soon—in less than a week!
 With that in mind, it seems fitting to share my thoughts on why you should consider a Brooklyn-based foodie tour, with (I’m sure) more posts to follow in the future…

 1. Brooklyn is a cheap(er) launching point for all the things.